davidecaruso/davidecaruso.github.io/source/about/index.md

 ## Who
 Hi!
 My name is (what?)
 Davide, a guy who likes programming.

 I mainly deal with web development, but actually I like to explore all technologies.
-Like nerd people I like video games (strange, right?), read books and watch TV series but moreover I love technology.
+Like nerd people I like video games (strange, right?), read books and watch TV series but moreover I love IT.
 I also like fitness, arts, music and to travel seeing the world.
 I have two cats, or better they have me (?).
 Oh, and I love sushi.

 I'm always in search of personal and professional improvements, so I rely a lot in resilience.
 Because of it I really like an Albert Einstein's phrase: